 Choosing a mountain bike

-If you’re new to the sport of mountain biking, returning from a long stint away or just purely looking for an upgrade, then this section has the information for you.
+If you’re new to the sport of mountain biking, returning from a long stint away or just purely looking for an upgrade, then this section has the information you need.

 The answer to this question can depend on several factors.
 The most important of these factors is your personal riding preference.